Fingerkrampf/wireguard_installations_bash_script/README.md

 # Workaround: Running a Pi Node behind DS‑Lite + IPv6

-This guide explains how to run a Pi Network Node on **Windows** when your ISP provides only a DS‑Lite + IPv6 connection (no public IPv4).
+This guide explains how to run a Pi Node on **Windows** when your ISP provides only a DS‑Lite + IPv6 connection (no public IPv4).
 It uses a **WireGuard VPN tunnel** to a VPS to bypass this limitation.

-*Last updated: June 23, 2025*
+*Last updated: July 20, 2025*

 ---